darktrojan/idldocs/nsIAbDirectory.rst

 -------

 Adds a card to the database.
 This card does not need to be of the same type as the database, e.g., one can add an nsIAbLDAPCard to an nsIAbMDBDirectory.

-@return "Real" card (eg nsIAbLDAPCard) that can be used for some extra functions.

 Parameters
 ^^^^^^^^^^